Primary tabs

 Teaching

-One to one supervision | Every PhD student in the Institute of Criminology is supported by a supervisor.
+One to one supervision | Every PhD student in the Institute of Criminology is supported by a Supervisor.
 Supervisors are experts in their field of study and support students throughout the PhD.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Seminars & classes | The Institute runs a comprehensive training, support and development programme for its PhD students.
-Frequent seminars are designed to develop research skills, technique and thinking.
-First year PhD students are required to attend these seminars, and all PhD candidates are strongly encouraged to take advantage of the comprehensive training and many interdepartmental workshops offered within the University.
-The Institute of Criminology holds weekly seminars and events and candidates for the PhD are strongly encouraged to participate in the wider research culture of the Institute. |
+Seminars & classes | The Institute runs a comprehensive training, support, and development programme for its PhD students.
+Frequent seminars are designed to develop research skills, technique, and thinking.
+First-year PhD students are required to attend these seminars, and all other PhD students are strongly encouraged to take advantage of the comprehensive training and many interdepartmental workshops offered within the University.
+The Institute of Criminology holds weekly seminars and events, and candidates for the PhD are strongly encouraged to participate in the wider research culture of the Institute. |

 Posters and Presentations | PhD students will be expected to give a short presentation on their research during their first and second year. |